deggerfire/CS-4173/README.md

 ### Setup
 #### Libaries used

-pyngrok
+pyngrok - Used for commucation over the internet

-Flask
+Flask - Used for commucation over the internet

-Crypto
+Crypto - Used for encrypting and decrypting messages

-Requests
+Requests - Used for commucation over the internet

-Pillow
+Pillow - Used to send images

 #### Libary install commands (these commands are for anaconda)